molmod/yaff/doc/howto.rst

     nve = NVEIntegrator(ff, None, temp_init=300, analysis=rdf)
     nve.run(5000)
     rdf.result.plot('rdf.png')

 The analysis keyword must obviously also accept a list of analysis objects.

-In the former case, the ``RDFAnalsysis`` class will detect that the file 'output.h5' already contains a trajectory and hence immediately do the analysis.
+In the former case, the ``RDFAnalsysis`` class will detect that the file 'output.h5' already contains a trajectory and hence immediately performs the analysis.
 In the latter case, the file ``analysis.h5`` must be a new file or at least it may not contain a trajectory.
 For an on-line analysis, the integrator class will make the necessary calls to the analysis object.

 **TODO:**

 1. The main idea is to port MD-tracks to a new HDF5-based analysis system.